mobilityDCAT-AP/mobilityDCAT-AP/releases/1.1.0/validationFiles/README.md

 All shape definitions are contained in the main [SHACL shapes file](mobilitydcat-ap_shacl_shapes.ttl).
 The example files provide guidance on how to correctly implement each class in your data.

+## Common Validation Issues

+### Class Inheritance Problems
+If you see errors like `"foaf:Organization not recognized as foaf:Agent"`, ensure you have loaded the FOAF ontology that defines the class hierarchy.

+### Missing Controlled Vocabularies
+Some properties require values from controlled vocabularies.
+Ensure your data uses the correct URI patterns as defined in the SHACL shapes.

+## Future Improvements

+We are working with Peter to develop a comprehensive Docker-based validation tool with built-in reasoning support to eliminate the need for manual ontology management.

 For more information about the mobilityDCAT-AP specification, please visit the [official documentation](https://mobilitydcat-ap.github.io/mobilityDCAT-AP/).